AHK-IDLab/IDlab-Isadora-Shaders/README.md

 These files are made to work with Isadora (https://troikatronix.com/) a node based real time media framework for live performance.
 To use these effects you will need to have Isadora installed.

-Then:

-Download or clone this repository.
+* Download or clone this repository.

-Open Isadora and go to Help ->  Open Plugin Folder -> Troika Tronix GLSL Shaders
+* Open Isadora and go to Help ->  Open Plugin Folder -> Troika Tronix GLSL Shaders

-Copy the contents of the shader folder into the Troika Tronix GLSL Shaders folder
+* Copy the contents of the shader folder into the Troika Tronix GLSL Shaders folder

-Restart Isadora
+* Restart Isadora

 Now you can open the example patches.